AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 The process can only do one of these two things:

-1. Nothing: Would take 0 to 1 second (one second or less) - the process checks to see if it needs to do anything, and then stops if it does not need to do anything.
+1. Nothing: It would take 0 to 1 second (one second or less) - the process checks to see if it needs to do anything and then stops if it does not need to do anything.
-1. [!DNL Reindex] everything: Will always take time - usually minutes.
+1. [!DNL Reindex] everything: It will always take time - usually minutes.

-Normally you would want to see lots of occurrences of the process, but with an execution time of &lt1 second.
+Normally you would want to see lots of occurrences of the process, but with an execution time of less than 1 second.
 A merchant can therefore use this [!DNL MySQL] query to find transactions that take **more than 1 second** to run:

 ```sql